layilin/SP23-33852/_annotations/book4.md

 149.462n esculent.
 Suitable for food, edible.

 [plant] 150.468 gold fruit mature.
 Grainger refers here to various citrus trees, which originated in Southeast Asia and spread from there to the Mediterranean and Spain.
-Christopher Columbus brought several citrus fruits to the Caribbean, including the lime (*Citrus aurantifolia*) and the citron (*Citrus medica*).
+Christopher Columbus brought several citrus fruits to the Caribbean, including the lime (*Citrus aurantifolia*) and the citron (*Citrus medica*) (Higman 175).

 [plant] 150.469 cotton shrub.
 Commercial cotton (genus *Gossypium*) is produced from several different species, some of which are native to the Old World and others of which are native to the New World.